 <StringProperty Subtype="file" Name="ObjectFileName" Category="Output Files" Switch="Fo"> <StringProperty.DisplayName> <sys:String>Object File Name</sys:String> </StringProperty.DisplayName> <StringProperty.Description> <sys:String>Specifies a name to override the default object file name; can be file or directory name.(/Fo[name])</sys:String> </StringProperty.Description> </StringProperty>

-b.
-Category: This declares the category under which this property falls.
+Category: The category under which this property falls.
 Try to find this property under the Output Files category in the UI.

 Other property attributes include:

-d.
-Visible: If for some reason, you don’t want your property to show up in the property pages (but probably still available during build time), set this attribute to false.
+Visible: If you don't want your property to appear in the property pages, but want it available at build time, set this attribute to

-e.
-ReadOnly: If you want to provide a read-only view of this property’s value in the property pages, set this attribute to true.
+ReadOnly: If you want to provide a read-only view of this property's value in the property pages, set this attribute to